alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

 # multion-wordware-agentops-hackathon
-Here is the code I built since Friday evening, I am a Python programmer and Javascript so Typescript is new to me but I am making the curve.
+Here is the hackathon code I've created since this Friday evening, I am a Python programmer and Javascript so Typescript is new to me but I am making the curve.
 You will not find agentops code here or mem0 as they were already integrated into my backend and thus are just calls and I did not have time to rewrite hackathon copies as I did for multion, wordware

 Using Vercel and Next.js for the 1st time :D, coming from a stateful environ I've screamed a few times.